dmccrearytg/copilot-metadata/docs/glossary.md

 The TigerGraph tools and frameworks that match questions to certified queries.

+#### JSON Solution Kit Metadata

+The file format used to store solution kit metadata.

+#### JSON Schema

+The file that describes the structure and definitions of Solution Kit metadata.

 #### Named Entity Resolution

 The process of identifying, disambiguating, and linking mentions of entities in text to unique identifiers, typically within a predefined set of entity vertices in a graph.
 This facilitates accurate analysis of relationships and interactions between entities across documents.